The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 The procedure for national registration of all medical products is regulated by the National Regulation.

-After 31 December 2020, the authorisation of drugs will be conducted solely on the basis of the EAEU Rules.
+From 1 January 2021, the authorisation of drugs is conducted solely on the basis of the EAEU Rules.
 Therefore, pharmaceuticals authorised under the National Regulation must be brought in line with the EAEU Rules before 31 December 2025.

 The purpose of the intended harmonisation of the National Regulation with the registration procedure contained in the EAEU Rules is to establish a single market for pharmaceuticals within the EAEU.
 However, pharmaceuticals registered in one Member State will not be automatically recognised in the territory of another Member State.

-The National Regulation stipulates a six-year period8 during which preclinical and clinical studies are forbidden without permission of the manufacturer of the reference drug.
+The National Regulation stipulates a six-year period12 during which preclinical and clinical studies are forbidden without permission of the manufacturer of the reference drug.

 However, at both the EAEU and national level, the authorisation (registration) of generic drugs may be processed expeditiously without filing the results of preclinical and clinical trials, provided that the manufacturer of the relevant generic pharmaceutical undertakes a bioequivalence evaluation.
 The first three registration applications are eligible to be processed through the expedited procedure.